Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 Term Life Insurance

-Term life insurance can also be used as key person insurance, funding a buy-sell, and collateral for small business loans.
+Term life insurance can also be used for organizational needs, such as:

 Permanent Life Insurance